ucwong/bobo/README.md

 # bobo

 ## Simplest webserver but available

-#### To implement all the funcs of a webserver production with the simplest ways, you can change the parts as needed

-#### The orignal only has main.go for simple, it is ok to split it as needed
+To implement all the funcs of a webserver production with the simplest ways, you can change the parts as needed.
+The orignal only has ```main.go``` for simple, it is ok to split it as needed

-#### Get, Set and Persistence
+### (Feel free to fork it and add advanced logics and features)

 ```
 go run main.go